Ministry of Foreign Affairs (Saudi Arabia)

 History

-Aside from a brief interjection, Prince Faisal continued to serve even after he succeeded the throne as King.
-After his assassination in 1975, Faisal was succeeded as foreign minister by his son, Prince Saud.
-Saud was the longest-serving foreign minister of any country in current political times, The ministry launched a magazine, The Diplomat, in 2007.
+Prince Faisal continued to serve as foreign minister after ascending the throne as King.
+Following his assassination in 1975, he was succeeded as foreign minister by his son, Saud Al-Faisal.
+Prince Saud was the longest-serving foreign minister of any country in modern times.

 Senior officials